awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2090.md

 +  Bug \#23103937: PS\_TRUNCATE\_ALL\_TABLES\(\) DOES NOT WORK IN SUPER\_READ\_ONLY MODE
 +  Bug \#26666274: INFINITE LOOP IN PERFORMANCE SCHEMA BUFFER CONTAINER
 +  Bug \#26997096: relay\_log\_space value is not updated in a synchronized manner so that its value sometimes much higher than the actual disk space used by relay logs\. \([https://github.com/mysql/mysql-server/commit/78f25d2809ad457e81f90342239c9bc32a36cdfa](https://github.com/mysql/mysql-server/commit/78f25d2809ad457e81f90342239c9bc32a36cdfa)\)
-+  Bug \#25082593: FOREIGN KEY VALIDATION DOESN’T NEED TO ACQUIRE GAP LOCK IN READ COMMITTED
++  Bug \#25082593: FOREIGN KEY VALIDATION DOESN'T NEED TO ACQUIRE GAP LOCK IN READ COMMITTED
 +  Bug \#24764800: REPLICATION FAILING ON SLAVE WITH XAER\_RMFAIL ERROR\.
 +  Bug \#81441: WARNING ABOUT LOCALHOST WHEN USING SKIP\-NAME\-RESOLVE\.